Forest Park (St. Louis): Statues and memorials

 Near the Cascades waterfall on the western edge of the park is an 1876 statue of Edward Bates, who was US Attorney General under President Abraham Lincoln.
 He had been a prominent attorney and judge in St. Louis, and also assisted in freedom suits by slaves.
 His was the first statue installed in the park.
 Originally located at the southeast entrance to the park, it was moved during the 1950s during construction of Interstate 64.
 Medallions at the base of the statue depict James Eads, Hamilton R. Gamble, Charles Gibson, and Henry S. Geyer.

-The second-oldest statue in the park is the statue of Frank Blair, a U.S. Army general and U.S. senator from Missouri.
+The second-oldest statue in the park is the statue of Frank Blair, a US Army general and US senator from Missouri.
 The statue, located at Kingshighway and Lindell boulevards, was donated by the Blair Monument Association in May 1885.

 At the corner is the modernist Jewish Tercentenary Monument, sculpted by Kurt Perisee in 1956.
 Commemorating the 300th anniversary of the first Jewish settlement in New Amsterdam, the main figures represent the Four Freedoms.
 Created by Danish-born Carl C. Mose, head of the Sculpture Department at Washington University, the monument features a flagpole with a wave-like limestone base.
-Depicted on the base are Biblical quotations relating to Franklin D. Roosevelt's famous “Four Freedoms”: freedom from tyranny; of religion; from fear and war; and from want.
+Depicted on the base are Biblical quotations relating to Franklin D. Roosevelt's famous "Four Freedoms": freedom from tyranny; of religion; from fear and war; and from want.
 Among other figures, a ship, symbolic of that which bore the refugees to New Amsterdam, is also represented.

 In 1989, the monument underwent a $275,000 restoration funded by Howard Baer, an organizer of the Zoo-Museum District, which funds regional museums.